Hyperhidrosis: An Understanding of Excessive Sweating

 What are the causes of this condition?

 When you sweat normally, your sympathetic nervous system triggers your sweat glands in order to cool the body down (thermoregulation).
 With hyperhidrosis, these nerves become hyperactive, calling for more perspiration than needed.
-When coupled with stress or exercising they can actually worsen.
+When coupled with stress or exercise, they can actually worsen.

 How is hyperhidrosis categorized?

 Primary focal hyperhidrosis

-Named for its occurrence on a very specific area of the body, this type is not caused by a medical condition nor is it a side effect from medications you may be taking.
+Named for its occurrence on a very specific area of the body, this type is not caused by an underlying medical condition, nor is it a side effect from medications you may be taking.
 It often begins during the childhood years and can affect the hands, feet and underarms as well as the face, head and neck.

 While those with primary focal hyperhidrosis have episodes of excessive sweating at least once a week, they do not experience excessive sweating while sleeping.
 It has also been shown that primary focal hyperhidrosis is a genetic condition and may be inherited.